THE NEXT DYNAMIC LEADER IN INFORMATION SYSTEMS LOOKS LIKE

 - Newmont Mining

 - Pingora Asset Management

 Our Information Systems Association (ISA) student chapter provides huge value for our MS Information Systems students.
 It has been instrumental in helping our students attain their career goals through high-profile events and speakers.

-Through our Center for Information Technology Innovation, we celebrate the collaboration between academia and industry.
-Our corporate members come from leading tech companies across industries globally.
-As a student, you’ll benefit from the connections we’ve built with these leading companies.
+Through our Information Systems Advisory Council, we celebrate the collaboration between academia and industry.
+Our corporate members come from leading companies across industries globally.
+As a student, you’ll benefit from the connections we’ve built with companies, including.